Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Summary

-This work highlights the powerful performance of JWST to study luminous LAEs at redshift $z\gtrsim6$ over a relatively large sky area (${\sim}0.28$ deg$^2$).
-We will extend our research by enlarging the sample and including the $z\approx6.6$ LAEs confirmed by our spectroscopic survey after the entire COSMOS-Web survey is finished in the near future.
-We also look forward to unravel the nature of high-redshift galaxies with more JWST spectroscopic followup and imaging observations in the other bands.
+Our results reveal a diversity of the sources associated with LAEs, including AGNs, merging/interacting systems, and single star-forming galaxies.
+This work also highlights the powerful performance of JWST to study luminous LAEs at redshift $z\gtrsim6$ over a relatively large sky area (${\sim}0.28$ deg$^2$).
+We will extend our research by enlarging the sample and including the $z\approx6.6$ LAEs confirmed by our spectroscopic survey with the entire dataset from COSMOS-Web survey.
+We also look forward to unravel the nature of LAEs in the epoch of reionization with more JWST spectroscopic followup and imaging observations in the other bands.

-\acknowledgments We thank the COSMOS-Web group lead by J.~S.~Kartaltepe and C.~M.~Casey for contributing the great treasury JWST imaging program.
+\acknowledgments {We thank the COSMOS-Web group lead by J.~S.~Kartaltepe and C.~M.~Casey for contributing the great treasury JWST imaging program.
 We thank L.~Jiang and J.~Li for the instructive discussions.
-We also thank Z.~Sun for maintaining the high-performance computing platform of the high-redshift research group in Department of Astronomy, Tsinghua University.
+We thank Z.~Sun for maintaining the high-performance computing platform of the high-redshift research group in Department of Astronomy, Tsinghua University.
+We also thank the anonymous referee for the constructive comments and suggestions that improved this paper.

 We acknowledge support from the National Key R\&D Program of China (grant no.~2018YFA0404503), the National Science Foundation of China (grant no.~12073014), the science research grants from the China Manned Space Project with No.~CMS-CSST-2021-A05, and Tsinghua University Initiative Scientific Research Program (No.~20223080023).
 Q. Li acknowledges support from the ERC Advanced Investigator Grant EPOCHS (788113).